UBC-CIC/census-explorer/docs/DeploymentGuide.md

 ## Step 2.6: Trigger data preparation Step Function
 1. Log in to the Lambda management console.
 Select **Step functions state machines** from the menu on the left.
-2. Select the state machine - the name should start with "DataProcessingStateMachine".
+2. Select the state machine - the name should start with "DataProcessingStateMachine-".
 3. Click **Execute**.
 Leave all settings at default.

 Once the state machine finishes executing successfully, backend deployment and data preparation is complete!